Seth Magaziner: Early life and education

 Seth Magaziner was born in Bristol, Rhode Island, on July 22, 1983, to Suzanne and Ira Magaziner.
-Ira Magaziner is a policy advisor for politicians, governments, and non-governmental organizations.
+Ira is a policy advisor for politicians, governments, and non-governmental organizations.
 Suzanne is Catholic and Ira is Jewish.
 Seth is the oldest of three children.

 Magaziner graduated from Milton Academy in Milton, Massachusetts, in 2002.
 He then attended Brown University, where he served as president of the Brown University Democrats, president of the College Democrats of Rhode Island, and as a member of the Brown University Steering Committee on Slavery and Justice.
 Magaziner graduated from Brown with a Bachelor of Arts in history in 2006.
 He received a Master of Business Administration from the Yale School of Management in 2010.

-Career
+Early career

 Magaziner worked as a school teacher at Creswell Elementary School in Opelousas, Louisiana, from 2006 to 2008, as a Teach For America member.
-In 2009, he worked as an associate at Point Judith Capital, a Rhode Island-based venture capital firm.
+In 2009, he worked as an associate at Point Judith Capital, a Rhode Island–based venture capital firm.

 After graduate school, Magaziner worked at Trillium Asset Management as a vice president.